Techreborn001/TinDog-Dating-Site/README.md

 ## Technical Showcase:

-This project served as my capstone to integrate niche front-end skills:
+This project served as my capstone to integrate the niche responsiveness front-end skill:

-- **End:** Built with HTML5 and styled using modern, utility-first CSS.
+- **Front End:** Built with HTML5 and styled using modern, utility-first CSS.

 - **Responsiveness:** Prioritized a mobile-first approach, ensuring pixel-perfect layout and optimal user experience across all device screen widths.